-Confidence Intervals around individual effect sizes in the original forest plot were only reproduced when Fisher’s r-to-z transformations were applied (verification attempt 6) and not when they weren't (verification attempts 1-3).
+Confidence Intervals around individual effect sizes in the original forest plot were only reproduced when Fisher’s r-to-z transformations were applied (verification attempt 6) and not when they weren’t (verification attempts 1-3).
 Meta-analysis Confidence Intervals were only reproduced when putting Field’s SPSS scripts aside and reconstructing the analyses in R using the metafor package.
 This is difficult to account for.
 Credibility Intervals could not be reproduced in any attempt.
 Indeed, all verification attempts in both SPSS and R, whether using Field’s mathematical solutions or metafor’s, returned CRs with widths of 0.
 The only exceptions to this were situations where I made purposeful errors.
-It remains totally unclear how Vahey et al. (2015) produced their reported values.
-The closest I came to reproducing them was attempt 7, which had to make two serious mistakes on purpose: using the 56 individual effect sizes rather than the 15 weighted averages, and mislabelling Confidence Intervals as Credibility Intervals and vice versa.
+It remains unclear how the Credibility Intervals reported in Vahey et al. (2015) were produced.

 Lastly, with regard to the point estimate of the meta-analytic effect size, I noted previously in the “Issues with the meta-analysis results” section that the original meta-analysis point estimate is incompatible with the reported Confidence Intervals.
 Interestingly, if we assume that (a) the originally reported point estimate is incorrectly reported but the Confidence Intervals are correctly reported, and (b) that the Confidence Intervals are symmetrical, this would imply that a correct point estimate of .47 (i.e., at the halfway point between the intervals).
 A point estimate of .47 combined with Confidence Intervals of [.40, .54] was reproduced in verification attempts 5 and 6 using metafor.
-However, this does not imply that the original results are merely the result of a typo in the point estimate, as (a) the Credibility Intervals in verification attempts 3 and 4 are very different from the original results, and (b) more confusingly, these results were produced only by Viechtbauer’s (2022) implementation of the analysis in R and metafor, but not using the scripts that Vahey et al. (2015) report having used.
-Therefore, it remains unclear how Vahey et al. (2015) analyzed their data or obtained all their results, or even which mistakes if any during the meta-analysis may have given rise to their reported results.
+However, this does not imply that the original results are merely the result of a typo in the point estimate, as (a) the Credibility Intervals in verification attempts 3 and 4 are very different from the original results, and (b) more confusingly, these results were produced only by Viechtbauer’s (2022) implementation of the analysis in R and metafor, but not using the scripts that the first author of Vahey et al. (2015) reported that he used.
+Therefore, it remains unclear how the results of Vahey et al. (2015) were obtained, or even which mistakes if any gave rise to the reported results.

 Weighted average effect sizes

-In order to attempt to retrace the steps involved in the original analysis, I then noted that Vahey et al. (2015) reported that the 15 weighted average effect sizes they used in their meta-analysis were calculated from 46 individual effect sizes and degrees of freedom taken from 15 studies.
-Vahey et al. (2015) reported the individual effect sizes and degrees of freedom in their supplementary materials.
-I therefore attempted to verify the weighted averages by recalculating them using Vahey et al's (2015) strategy of weighting by degrees of freedom.
-Results were not fully computationally reproducible: 2 of 15 (13%) recomputed weighted averages differed from those reported in Vahey et al.’s forest plot.
+In order to attempt to retrace the steps involved in the original analysis, I then noted that Vahey et al. (2015) reported that the 15 weighted average effect sizes used in the meta-analysis were calculated from 46 individual effect sizes and degrees of freedom taken from 15 studies.
+Vahey et al. (2015) reported the individual effect sizes and degrees of freedom in the supplementary materials for that article.
+I therefore attempted to verify the weighted averages by recalculating them using the strategy reported in Vahey et al's (2015) of weighting by degrees of freedom.
+Results were not fully computationally reproducible: 2 of 15 (13%) recomputed weighted averages differed from those reported in the original article’s forest plot.
 On the one hand, the magnitudes of the differences were small (Δr = -.02 and .05).
 On the other hand, given the simplicity of these calculations, the discrepancy is difficult to understand.
 Both instances with discrepancies came from articles whose first authors were co-authors of Vahey et al. (2015), suggesting that they were not unfamiliar with the original studies.

 Individual effect sizes